l3-team/LdapUserBundle/README.md

         admin: DSIAPP			# if the user got the group DSIAPP in this memberOf ldap field, he obtains automatically the role "ROLE_ADMIN"
 ```

-And configure the firewall in order to user the user provider of this Bundle :
+And configure the firewall in order to use the user provider of this Bundle :
 ```
 # app/config/security.yml
 ...